sultalish/minotaur-multithread/README.md

 Which of these three strategies should the guests choose?
 Please discuss the advantages and disadvantages.

 Implement the strategy/protocol of your choice where each guest is represented by 1 running thread.
 You can choose a concrete number for the number of guests or ask the user to specify it at the start.

--
+## Proof of correctness
+The programs uses 1 guest as 1 running thread using Runnable extention for the Guests class.

 For this problem I have chosen the third approach to allow the guests to line in a queue with every guest exiting the room being responsible to notify the first guest in the queue that the room is available and he can enter.
 I think the guests would have chosen this strategy because it sounds fair because they would have a queue to enter and they will successfully meet the requirement the Minotaur set for them, which is 1 guest limit in the room.
-I don't see any disatvantages with that and also it is the best approach out of 3 approaches we have, since it gives the chance for every guest to enter at least once per 1 lap.
+I don't see any disatvantages with that and also it is the best approach out of 3 approaches we have, since it gives the chance for every guest to enter at least once per 1 party.

-- There is one thing in my approach.
 The party will be over once each guest checked out the vase at least once.
 Since the guests go to queue randomly, some guests could visit the room multiple times, but it would be fair if each guest visits it *at least* once.
 Once we know that every guest visited the room once, we wait till the queue finishes and do not let other guests join the queue(with some exceptions).
+1. If the current guest is not in the queue, start the lock to add him to the queue, then start then lock to let him enter and leave the room.
+2. Once the person leaves the room, he is added to the happy_guests list(guests cannot be added twice or removed from this list).
+3. Once the number of guests in the happy_guests list is the same as the number of total guests, we set a random amount (from 1 to the number of guests) of visits before ending the party
+5. Report that the party is finished!

 ## How to run the program:
 - Go to the project folder (replace project-folder-name with the path to project folder)